rodmonic/DragonWoodAI/README.md

 The reward function should be derived to make sure that the correct behaviour is being encouraged through the learning process.
 The reward function outputs a float number with higher being better.
 Initially, given our stretch goal of trying to make the AI learn rules instead of imposing rules on it, the AI was provided with a full list of possible attack options including ones that were statistically not possible to attain.
 I.e. the score of the card was higher than the highest possible dice roll for that option.

-The first iteration of our Reward function was simple it would be the average score recevied by that network:
+The first iteration of our Reward function was simple it would be the average score received by that network:

 $$\frac{\sum {score}}{number\ of\ iterations}$$